mycourtpro/mycourtpro.github.io/api/flow.md

 "The request could not be understood by the server due to malformed syntax.
 The client SHOULD NOT repeat the request without modifications."

+Missing form fields and/or query string parameters.
+Carefully look at how the request is built and what the server expects.

 <h3 id="401-unauthorized">401 Unauthorized</h3>

 "The request requires user authentication."

+The MyCourt API returns 401 when the user is not authenticated.
+A link to the authentication endpoint is included in the JSON payload.

 <h3 id="402-payment-required">402 Payment Required</h3>

 "This code is reserved for future use."

+This is what the MyCourt API answers when the user attempts to reserve a paying slot or buy a club subscription but his credit card information is missing or invalid.

 <h3 id="403 Forbidden">403 Forbidden</h3>

 "The server understood the request, but is refusing to fulfill it.
 Authorization will not help and the request SHOULD NOT be repeated."

+The user hasn't enough rights for his request to be completed.

 <h3 id="404-not-found">404 Not Found</h3>

 "The server has not found anything matching the Request-URI.
 No indication is given of whether the condition is temporary or permanent."

+Shouldn't happen often as the user (agent) mostly follows links, unless the link is "templated" and the query string parameters are wrong (unknown clubId, etc).

 <h3 id="500-internal-server-error">500 Internal Server Error</h3>

 "The server encountered an unexpected condition which prevented it from fulfilling the request."

+This response indicates an issue on the MyCourt server side.
+The admins are notified and hopefully the issue is resolved sooner or later.

+Don't hesitate to contact us via the [developer issue tracker](https://github.com/mycourtpro/mycourtpro.github.io/issues) if such an issue is a blocker for you (especially when developing a client application).